mitmproxy/mitmproxy/clients/python/README.md

 ## Author

+developers@browserup.com

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in BrowserUpProxyClient.apis and BrowserUpProxyClient.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in BrowserUpMitmProxyClient.apis and BrowserUpMitmProxyClient.models may fail with a
+RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from BrowserUpProxyClient.api.default_api import DefaultApi`
+- `from BrowserUpMitmProxyClient.api.default_api import DefaultApi`
-- `from BrowserUpProxyClient.model.pet import Pet`
+- `from BrowserUpMitmProxyClient.model.pet import Pet`

 Solution 2:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import BrowserUpProxyClient
+import BrowserUpMitmProxyClient
-from BrowserUpProxyClient.apis import *
+from BrowserUpMitmProxyClient.apis import *
-from BrowserUpProxyClient.models import *
+from BrowserUpMitmProxyClient.models import *
 ```